 If you want to get fancy and have a quite luxurious meal in Hvar, Dalmatino is a great option.
 With waiters very well-versed in food & drink pairings and some very gourmet options, this is a great place to treat yourself.

 With a creative menu of interesting pairings, Black Pepper is also a great place to treat yourself right in Hvar’s old town.
 Make reservations early, though, it fills up!

 Late Night Eats

 Hvar has fantastic late night pizza and pastry shops, so if you need a quick feed before bed the pizza is amazing.
 One quick word of warning though – sometimes certain shops will put their prices up the later it gets (they are used to drunk tourists that are not used to the currency) so you can be paying up to 40 kuna (8AUD) for a slice of 20 kuna pizza.
 Just make sure to look twice!

-And the Section We’ve Been Waiting For….
-Nightlife!
+And the Section We’ve Been Waiting For…. a Guide to Hvar Nightlife!

 Kiva’s alleyway – crammed to say the least.

 When a certain song comes on, all the tour guides will dance on the bar 😛

 Kiva is 100% the party starter around here!
 With an absolutely on-point singalong playlist, it’s hard not to get the dance party going here.
 From 830-930 it will go from zero to absolutely cram-packed during high season, so get there early!
 Here they have amazing cocktails (and usually happy hour until 11) and their famous ‘tequila booms’ – yes, you should be scared. 😛 A Tequila Boom is when they put a helmet on your head and pour a highball glass of tequila and a bit of fruit juice, and quite literally bang it against your head 6 or 7 times before handing it to you to shoot.
 It ‘eases’ the pain of the shot, wink wink!
 It’s definitely a sight to behold.